 Pride Month was always going to look different this year—at least, once the pandemic hit.

 When the novel coronavirus arrived to America earlier this year, states and municipalities implemented physical-distancing measures to mitigate its spread; universities sent college students home; and businesses were forced to furlough or fire millions of employees due to the economic fallout.
-Naturally, more than 500 parades and festivals scheduled for June’s Pride Month were in major cities across the world, from New York City and Washington, D.C., to London and Paris.
+Naturally, more than 500 parades and festivals scheduled for June’s Pride Month were cancelled in major cities across the world, from New York City and Washington, D.C., to London and Paris.

 Then, on May 25, police officer Derek Chauvin killed George Floyd, sparking mass protests and riots.
 Countless Americans decided to get out of their homes and onto the streets—furious over police brutality and widespread racial injustices.

 Quickly, it became apparent that LGBTQ people were playing an outsize role at the protests, where pride flags have been common fixtures.
 This makes sense: Gay, lesbian, and transgender individuals have also been victims of systemic oppression.
 In the 1960s, for instance, it was common practice for cops to threaten and harass gay bars.